salsita/inStyle/README.md

 ### Responsive

-Stylus leverages media queries beautifully as element variations, pixel-based shortcuts for the most common device types are available.
+Stylus leverages media queries beautifully as element variations and pixel-based shortcuts for the most common device types are available.

 ```
 header